Detailed general guidelines, where to advertise, advertising options and considerations.

 Please refer to our Faculty Advertising Guidelines Matrix (xls), which provides further details on what positions need to be advertised and where.

-Vacancies must be advertised for at least one month (unless exception noted below) on the appropriate UBC website/s (normally via eRecruit, but also on the faculty career opportunities page of the department or Faculty) and as follows:
+Vacancies must be advertised for at least one month (unless exception noted below) on the appropriate UBC website/s and as follows:

 - Tenure-track or tenured positions must be advertised nationally in the University Affairs, in appropriate newspapers (e.g. “CAUT Bulletin“), and other journals and/or publications.
 As per Policy HR11 (pdf) a minimum of four places must be utilized.